-There is a 3-year contract that can only be broken for qualifying circumstances, such as moving into a nursing home.
+Life Alert requires users to sign a 3-year service contract.
+The contract may only be broken for “qualifying circumstances”, such as moving into a nursing home.
 If a customer chooses to end their contract without a qualifying reason, they may be responsible for paying for the remaining months of the contract.

 |In the Home||In the Bathroom||On the Go|

 |Type of Device||In-home||In-home||Mobile|

 Life Alert manufacturers its own equipment, and all of the systems come with a lifetime warranty.
 Fall detection is not available with any of the systems.